NAzT/dustMonitor/README.md

 # Air Quality Monitor (Dust Monitor)
 Code base for my dust/CO2 meter.
-Currently waiting on parts before implementing dust PPM.

 Currently supports graphing to the inbuilt LCD and via Bluetooth to the app.